 Kilonzo library is now complete, equipped and operational.

-Thank you.
+2015: Thank you donors.
 Kwa Muema high School library is complete and in use.
 Mr. Okumu is the new librarian.
 He also teaches English at the school.
 ‘Mothering Sunday’ goodwill donations funded 107 library books.
 MDG grants from the Diocese of Olympia funded library chairs and tables, a water tank to make the library building green and a gate to increase security at the high school compound.

 2014: The construction and equipment of a high school library at Kwa Muema.
 Parents have already completed the foundation.
 Books and Bricks continues to raise a targeted amount of $10,000 to meet this goal.
 The library will be up and running by July 1st, 2015.